dannycahoon/apiWorkshop/scenarios/warrantyClaim/README.md

 ### Creating an API Policy Implementation
 A great API extends beyond just a simple REST service by providing a managed end-point for only approved users to gain access under a proper SLA.
 To create this managed end-point, we will begin with creating an API Policy Implementation

 - Follow the [Creating an API Policy Implementation](../../tutorials/manage/apis/create_api) tutorial to create your API.

-In this tutorial, you will:
-  - Sign in as an API Manager
-  - Create an API
-  - Configure the *API Request* and *Service Request* Endpoints
+>Note: Whenever there is a link, open it in a new tab (right-click->"Open Link in New Tab").
+This way you will maintain your place this lab guide without having to re-orient yourself after completing a task from a linked tutorial, etc

 At this point, you have a simple API Policy Implementation that provides the *proxy pattern*.
-The *proxy pattern is simply one end-point that receives a request and routes that request to another end-point.
+The *proxy pattern* is simply one end-point that receives a request and routes that request to another end-point.
 Of course, you only have the API defined, it is not running anywhere!

 - Follow the [Deploying an API](../../tutorials/manage/apis/deploy_api) tutorial to deploy your API
   - Be aware that you may need to apply certain grant(s) to your gateway.
 If so, follow the [Managing Access Grants on Gateways](../../tutorials/manage/gateways/grants)